ENV590/env590.github.io/docs/modules/M8-IntroNetPricing.md

 ## Deliverables

 For this module you will do a journal entry using Sakai discussion.
-Here is the journal entry [J5 link](https://sakai.duke.edu/portal/site/fc198b90-9d77-4c6b-8708-c9d0d044be5b/tool/26e522a4-84f3-4d97-9ad5-a7c405e8ea92/discussionForum/message/dfAllMessages).
-The due date for J5 is Tuesday Nov 1st for journal entries and Friday Nov 4th for journal comments.
+Here is the journal entry [J4 link](https://sakai.duke.edu/portal/site/56a79f78-bc10-4a77-b8e8-7b82e8f11a73/tool/8ed68fc3-ad5b-4f2d-a117-2471455b2efd/discussionForum/message/dfAllMessages).
+The due date for J4 is Tuesday Oct 31st for journal entries and Friday Nov 3rd for journal comments.